xavierlepretre/polymesh_docs/Polymesh/docs/confidential_identity.md

 ## Polymath Unique Identity System

 The Polymath Unique Identity System (PUIS) is responsible for issuing every entity a unique identifier (entity ID).
-Regardless of which CDD service provider a user or organisation on-boards with, the CDD service provider will always interact with the PUIS to claim a new entity ID if the user is new to the network, or if they are an existing user verify their existing entity ID.
+Regardless of which CDD service provider a user or organisation onboards with, the CDD service provider always interacts with the PUIS to claim a new entity ID if the user is new to the network, or if they are an existing user verify their existing entity ID.

 ## Customer Due Diligence Claims